-If your company has a goal to hire military veterans, one way to achieve this objective is to earmark certain jobs for military vets.
-Doing this will enable you to focus your recruitment activities on filling those positions from the ranks of available veterans, helping you to avoid compromising your principles in times when it’s difficult to find the right workers.
+If your company wants to hire military veterans, one way to achieve this objective is to earmark certain jobs for them.
+Doing this will enable you to focus your recruitment activities on filling those positions from the ranks of available veterans, helping you avoid compromising your principles when it’s difficult to find the right workers.
 Here are some ways to do this effectively.

 - Look for a professional HR veteran.
-This makes sense because if you want to reach out to the veteran community in terms they will respond favorably to, it’s helpful to have an HR person who knows the lingo.
-HR managers with first-hand experience in veteran recruitment processes can make the world of difference to your results.
-What’s more, a 2016report from Carlsbad, Calif.-based CareerCast.com shows HR is one of the top eight positions for people transitioning from a military career to a civilian one.
+This makes because if you want to reach out to the veteran community in terms they will respond favorably to, it’s helpful to have an HR person who knows the lingo.
+HR managers with experience in veteran recruitment processes can make a world of difference to your results.
+What’s more, a recent report shows HR is one of the top eight positions for people transitioning from a military career to a civilian one.

 - Financial advisor.
 This is a position that’s in high demand, and filling it with a former service member provides a veteran the chance to help others.

-- Information security analyst or network/systems administrators.Qualified people with strong IT security skills are needed across every industry.
+- Information security analyst or network/systems administrators people with strong IT security skills are needed across every industry.

 - Interpreter or translator.
 Any veteran with foreign in-country experience can usually adapt to this positions.